awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/WA_Utilities/Copy_WA_Review_Between_Accounts/_index.md

 ## Introduction

 The purpose of this lab is to teach you how to use the AWS SDK for Python (Boto3) to copy a Well-Architected review to a new location.
-The python application in this lab allows you to copy a lab between accounts, regions or a combination of both.
+The python application in this lab allows you to copy a workload between accounts, regions, or a combination of both.

 ## Prerequisites: